Importing User Accounts from Single Sign-On (SSO)

 Attribute Mapping

-SL1 automatically populates as many of these fields as possible.
-You can edit or delete the default values provided by SL1.
-For example, SL1 automatically inserts the value of the SAML attribute "sn" (surname) into the Last Name field in each user's Account Properties page.
+Skylar One automatically populates as many of these fields as possible.
+You can edit or delete the default values provided by Skylar One.
+For example, Skylar One automatically inserts the value of the SAML attribute "sn" (surname) into the Last Name field in each user's Account Properties page.

 • First Name.
 Specifies the SAML attribute value that will be automatically inserted into the First Name field in each user's Account Properties page.
-By default, SL1 inserts the value of the SAML attribute "givenname" into this field.
+By default, Skylar One inserts the value of the SAML attribute "givenname" into this field.

 • Last Name.
 Specifies the SAML attribute value that will be automatically inserted into the Last Name field in each user's Account Properties page.
-By default, SL1 inserts the value of the SAML attribute "sn" into this field.
+By default, Skylar One inserts the value of the SAML attribute "sn" into this field.

 • Title.
 Specifies the SAML attribute value that will be automatically inserted into the Title field in each user's Account Properties page.